AEB-labs/docs-transport-freight-management/docs/Document Service/getting-started-5/document-maintenance.md

 # Download Document Contents

-Identified by the `documentId`, an actual <<glossary:Document content>> can be downloaded from the _Document Service_.
+Identified by the `documentId`, an actual <Glossary>Document content</Glossary> can be downloaded from the *Document Service*.
 It is irrelevant, if the document has been created from a templated or if it is an uploaded external document.

 If the document contains several contents, the `contentVariant` can be used to specify the required one.